Keeping each other safe during COVID

 Please visit our homepage and specific ministry pages to see how we are adapting our shared ministry to this challenge.
 The St. Thomas building is currently closed to outside groups.

 St. Thomas views our facilities as gifts from God provided for the sake of the whole Bloomington community, both congregational and public.
 We offer meeting rooms, a welcoming entryway, and excellent parking.
-We provide hospitality free of charge to the Bloomington Spinners and Weavers Guild, the Local Growers Guild, and other civic, community, and neighborhood groups.
+We provide hospitality free of charge to the Bloomington Spinners and Weavers Guild and other civic, community, and neighborhood groups.
 Groups and organizations that concern education, the arts, self-help, support of individuals and families, community organization and improvement, or are devoted to the protection and extension of human rights are especially welcome.
 To discuss whether your group is a good fit for our policies and calendar, please call the church office.

 Our policies for the use of congregational facilities are intentionally generous, especially for those groups who engage in not-for-profit activities consistent with our mission.
 While the church is not in the business of renting space, there will be cases in which groups will be expected to help defray the costs of heating, cooling, lighting, wear and tear, and janitorial service.